twelvenz/thefitnessapp/README.md

-Tried C# implementation but didn't work or ignore
+Tried C# implementation but didn't work so ignore